-Where both parties have concluded a contract for the provision of an investment or ancillary service that is not a one-off service.
+- Where both parties have concluded a contract for the provision of an investment or ancillary service that is not a one-off service.
 This would apply for as long as the parties agreed to such a contract and would include situations where:

-51 See Articles 27(7) (best execution) of MiFID II, 50(9) (costs and charges) and 54(7) (suitability) of MiFID II Delegated Regulation.
+58 See Articles 27(7) (best execution) of MiFID II, 50(9) (costs and charges) and 54(7) (suitability) of MiFID II Delegated Regulation.

-- o there is a portfolio management agreement in place; - there is an agreement for the firm to provide the client with a periodic assessment of suitability; - the client holds a trading account with the investment firm and trades on that account on the basis of an executive investment service; - the firm provides safekeeping and administration of financial instruments in conjunction with an investment service. - Where there is an agreement for an ongoing fee to be paid by the client to the firm for an ongoing service. - Where the firm receives ongoing inducements, provided that all the conditions for the legitimacy of inducements envisaged by Article 11 of the MiFID II Delegated Directive are met
+- o there is a portfolio management agreement in place; - there is an agreement for the firm to provide the client with a periodic assessment of suitability; - the client holds a trading account with the investment firm and trades on that account: - the firm provides safekeeping and administration of financial instruments in conjunction with an investment service. - Where there is an agreement for an ongoing fee to be paid by the client to the firm for an ongoing service. - Where the firm receives ongoing inducements, provided that all the conditions for the legitimacy of inducements envisaged by Article 11 of the MiFID II Delegated Directive are met